RITHoneynet/DataVisualization/README.md

 I will be adding some documentation on what I learned about the Skyrails scripting language at a later date.

 ## Tools
 The `replay_bro_log.py` script is a useful tool to test real time data visualization.
-Ryan Peck developed this script for me to use with my testing.
+[Ryan Peck](https://github.com/RyPeck) developed this script for me to use with my testing.
 It reads Bro logs and will rewrite each line to a new file with a delay according to the timestamp.